 - “I saw Adrian facilitating today, he’s a wizard, amazing :-).”
 Thorben Grosser, General Manager, Europe, EventMobi

 - “I have heard nothing but glowing reviews about your workshop with GaMPI.
 I am sick that I missed it.
 You left a lasting impression and helped our group a lot.”
-Stephanie Henriksen, former Director of Curriculum, Georgia MPI Chapter
+Stephanie Henriksen, Director of Sales & Marketing, Proforma Irvine Group

 - “Your workshop was a breath of fresh air.”
-Participant at Adrian’s Participation Techniques Workshop at EIBTM, November 2012
+POPWORKS participant, EIBTM, November 2012

 - “I’ve been sending e-mails to clients apologizing for NOT coming by their offices and taking them to Adrian’s presentation.
 I am so ashamed!
 I kept THEM from experiencing one of the most productive and informative workshops I have ever attended.
 It was great networking too!”
-Kevin Priger, former VP Communications for the Georgia Chapter of Meeting Professionals International
+Kevin Priger, Sales Manager, Atlanta’s Technology Park Convention Hotels

 - “Just came back from @AffordableMTGS in Chicago. @ASegar was the best facilitator/presenter….by far!”
-De-de Mulligan, CMP, CMM, former Director of Education, Ohio MPI Chapter
+De-de Mulligan, CMP, CMM, President, Mulligan Management Group, LLC

 - “Events need engagement and participation, and Adrian Segar is the lead authority on the subject.”
 Julius Solaris, Editor of Event Manager Blog